Study in Progress

 This study is focused on the state-of-the-science of novel intervention strategies to identify and compare potential ecological risks and benefits.
 Although these interventions also raise societal, policy, legal, and likely ethical implications for decision making, these considerations are beyond the scope of this review.
 Effectiveness of reef management and restoration activities currently underway will be considered only to the extent that they set a baseline for use in the risk assessment of the novel interventions.

-This study is sponsored by the National Oceanic and Atmospheric Administration and Paul G. Allen Philanthropies
+This study was requested and sponsored by the National Oceanic and Atmospheric Administration with additional support from Paul G. Allen Philanthropies.